What you need to know about COVID-19 in Ottawa on Thursday, June 4 | CBC News

 Recent developments:

-- Ottawa Public Health recommends if people choose to participate in public demonstrations they should consider taking special precautions to stop the spread of COVID-19.
+- Ottawa Public Health is recommending anyone participating in public demonstrations consider taking special precautions to stop the spread of COVID-19.

-- The city wants to make it easier for businesses to open up food trucks and pop-up shops.
+- The city wants to make it easier for food trucks and pop-up shops to do business.

-- Quebec asks school boards to create three-week camps for secondary students with special needs.
+- Quebec is asking school boards to create three-week summer camps for secondary students with special needs.

 What's happening today?